Girl Distribution Company: History

 During the mid-2000s, Girl recruited new amateur riders Mike Mo Capaldi, Sean Malto, and Alex Olson, and established amateur Jereme Rogers was assigned professional status with the company in 2005.
 Rogers left the company in 2007 due to his dissatisfaction with his royalty payments, while Capaldi, Malto, and Olson were assigned professional status the following year.

 Rogers later explained his issues with Girl in an October 2012 interview:

 I was getting my cheque, just not my actual royalties.
 I got a three thousand dollar guarantee a month, which operated as a minimum; meaning I get that no matter what, but if I sell over the minimum, I get the extras - royalties kick in ...
 So what had happened was, they were letting my royalties fall back into the company to cover their overhead, which helped keep a boat afloat that had some leaks.
 For two years I apparently didn't break my three thousand dollar minimum ...
-Don't forget, we're taking about Girl here who sells all around the world ...
+Don't forget, we're talking about Girl here who sells all around the world ...
 So I inappropriately blurted out at Tampa 2007, after getting second to Koston, who had a flawed run, against mine which was flawless, that all I wanted was my royalties, when Rick Howard asked what I wanted after doing so well.
 The following month I got a six thousand dollar cheque ...
 The first time I broke my three thousand dollar minimum, "apparently", and on top of that, it was April; tax time.
 Coincidence ...
 Sure.

 A statement from Girl was not released in response to Rogers's claims.

 After winning the "Bang Yo' Self 2" contest, held by the Berrics website, in April 2009, Cory Kennedy was recruited by Girl and was assigned professional status in mid-2011.
 In regard to Kennedy's victory, the Berrics wrote: "Today, April 2nd, 2009, is the beginning of Cory Kennedy's tyranny over skateboarding.
 May God have mercy on our souls."
 Kennedy was unaware of his promotion, as he was deliberately informed by the company that a filming session was occurring at the North Hollywood skatepark; however, 20 of Kennedy's inaugural signature skateboard deck were given to random people at the park who skated on the decks, together with Girl team members who were also using the deck, while Kennedy remained unaware.
 After 20 minutes, Kennedy eventually realized that his name was written on the decks.